 - Coconut Milk: make sure to use the full-fat canned coconut milk and shake the can before opening.

-- Agave: you can also use simple syrup, but the agave is easier when preparing this recipe.
+- Agave: you can also use Homemade Simple Syrup, but the agave is easier when preparing this recipe.

 - Lime and Lime Zest